 Once the EA was successfully completed, the FERC Project Manager further requested that the project sponsor extend EDGE’s contract to assist with the review of the construction implementation plan.
-EDGE was also asked to assist with the reviews and approvals of notices to proceed (NTP) with construction and construction variances.
+EDGE was also asked to assist with the reviews and approvals of Notices to Proceed with construction and construction variances.
 At the time, FERC staff was experiencing a larger than normal workload and EDGE’s ability to continue to assist the FERC was instrumental in keeping the project on schedule.

 Construction of pipeline infrastructure, especially in the Midwest and Northeast, presents its own set of unique time restriction challenges.
 These challenges are largely due to migratory patterns of certain birds protected by the Migratory Bird Treaty Act.
 The act protects over 1,000 bird species and their habitats.
 The project sponsor needed to clear the forested portions of the pipeline right-of-way, to reduce impacts on bird species, by the targeted date.
 If it didn’t, the company would either have to wait another year or try to receive a waiver from the United States Fish and Wildlife Service to move forward with the project.